ChristianJHughes/DiggyHoleWorld/README.md

 # Diggy Hole World
 <b>A tech demo demonstrating a procedurally generated 2D tile map.
 In the vain of Minecraft.
-It even includes a playable animated character.<b>
+It even includes a playable animated character.</b>

 Web based using vanilla HTML5 and Javascript.
 Rendering via the canvas element ensures compatibility with all major browsers.